 Lawyer to Sue LAPD for Discrimination

 It is unlawful for employers like the Los Angeles Police Department (LAPD), to discriminate against their employees.
 If you believe that you have experienced discrimination in the workplace, you have the right to file a discrimination lawsuit against your employer, the LAPD, to receive compensation for the damages.
-The California Employment Attorneys Group is here to ensure that justice gets served in case your employer disregards the law and acts unethically.
+The California Labor Law Employment Attorneys Group is here to ensure that justice gets served in case your employer disregards the law and acts unethically.

 Apart from upholding the laws, the LAPD is must follow the laws of the land.
 This means that employees cannot be discriminated against.
 Title VII of the Civil Rights Act makes it unlawful for employers to discriminate against employees for characteristics which are intrinsic to their person.
 It is unlawful to discriminate against employees because of their race, color, country of origin, sex, religion, age, disability, genetic information, and sexual orientation.
 The state of California also makes it illegal for employers to act against an employee’s gender identity/expression.